sundaycrafts/IDDD_Samples_executable_in_2024/README.md

 Requires
 --------

-- Java 7 (8+ does not work)
+- Java 8
 - MySQL Client + Server
 - RabbitMQ

 Setup JDK
 ---------

-Download and install Java SE Development Kit from [Oracle archives page](https://www.oracle.com/java/technologies/javase/javase7-archive-downloads.html).
+Download and install Java 8 from arbitrary provider.

+> [!NOTE]
+>
+> You can also get a support of IDEs thanks to relatively modern Java version compared with the original repository.
+>
+> See [IDEA official doc](https://www.jetbrains.com/help/idea/sdk.html#supported-sdks) to change project Java SDK.

-Make sure `1.7.*` is available on your machine.
+Make sure `1.8.*` is available on your machine.

 ```shell
 # for macOS example